Larry Smith (Canadian politician): Political career

 Smith considered running for leader of the then new Conservative Party of Canada in 2004 and was widely reported by Canadian press at the time to be on the verge of entering the race before finally declaring he would not be a candidate.

 On December 18, 2010, Smith was summoned to the Canadian Senate on the advice of Prime Minister Stephen Harper and sat as a Conservative.
 Following his appointment to the Senate, Smith announced his intention to seek the nomination to run as a Conservative candidate in Lac-Saint-Louis in the next federal election.
 When asked in a television interview why he accepted the appointment while intending to run for a Commons seat, Smith complained that he was taking a "dramatic, catastrophic" pay cut by serving as a senator, a remark for which Smith has been criticized.

 Smith was defeated in his attempt to enter Parliament, placing third behind the incumbent Liberal MP and the NDP candidate, and it was announced on May 18, 2011, he would be re-appointed to the Senate.

 The Conservative Senate Caucus elected Smith its leader on March 28, 2017; Smith defeated Senators Linda Frum and Stephen Greene for the position, and took office on April 1, 2017.
 He served until November 5, 2019, when he was succeeded by Don Plett.

 On August 4, 2022, Smith left the Conservative caucus to join the Canadian Senators Group.
 Smith clarified that he would remain a member of the Conservative Party.

+On June 12, 2025, it was announced by Leo Housakos, the leader of the opposition in the Senate, that Smith had rejoined the Senate Conservative Caucus.